Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Derivation of an hierarchical min cost flow model to be solved by the exchange

 Recall that a matrix $A$ of integers is \emphdef{totally unimodular} if and only if for all vectors $b,b',c,c'$, whose components are integers or $\pm\infty$, every minimal face of the polyhedron $\{x|b\leq Ax\leq b'\und c\leq x\leq c'\}$ contains an integral point \citep{hoffman1956}.

-By construction the matrix $\qty$ is a node-arc incidence matrix of a directed graph and it is known that node-arc incidence matrices are totally unimodular.
+By construction the matrix $\qty$ is a node-arc incidence matrix of a directed graph and it is known that such matrices are totally unimodular.
 As the polyhedron of \lpa\ is bounded, every minimal face is an extreme point of the polyhedron, and thus all extreme points are integral.
 In particular all extreme points of \lpa\ that maximize the objective are integral.

 Now we analyze the properties of such an optimal extreme point $\valdvar$.
-For that purpose we apply the Karush-Kuhn-Tucker optimality conditions (see e.g., \cite{boyd04}) or equivalently dualize the problem and consider the complementarity conditions.
+For that purpose we apply the Karush-Kuhn-Tucker optimality conditions [see e.g., \cite{boyd04}].
+Let $\valdvar$ be integral and primal optimal to \lpa.
+Then there exist dual variables $\p,\vub$, and $\vlb$ that satisfy equations \eqref{eq:kkt1} to \eqref{eq:kkt4}.